General primitivity in the mapping class group: Introduction

 \section{Introduction}

-For $g\geq 2$, let $\map(S_g)$ be the \textit{mapping class group} of the closed orientable surface $S_g$ of genus $g$ surface.
-A nontrivial $G\in \map(S_g)$ is said to be a \textit{root of an $F\in \map(S_g)$ of degree $n$} if there exists an integer $n>1$ such that $G^n=F$.
-If $F$ does not have any roots, then it is said to be \textit{primitive}.
-A natural question in this context is whether one can determine if an arbitrary $F \in \map(S_g)$ is primitive and compute the roots of $F$ (up to conjugacy) when it is non-primitive.
+For $g\geq 2$, let $\map(S_g)$ be the \textit{mapping class group} of the closed orientable surface $S_g$ of genus $g$.
+A nontrivial $G\in \map(S_g)$ is said to be a \textit{root of an $F\in \map(S_g)$ of degree $n$} if there exists a least integer $n>1$ such that $G^n=F$.
+If $F$ does not have roots of degree $n$ for any $n$, then it is said to be \textit{primitive}.
+A natural question in this context is whether one can determine if an arbitrary $F \in \map(S_g)$ is primitive, and compute the conjugacy classes of the roots of $F$ when it is non-primitive.
 We call this the \textit{general primitivity problem} in $\map(S_g)$.

-Fehrenbach and Los \cite{los} have developed an algorithm that computes the roots of pseudo-Anosov mapping classes on once-punctured surfaces.
-For the case of a single Dehn twist (or its power) and a product of Dehn twists, the answer to this question is well known\cite{margalit, kashyap3, monden, kashyap4, kashyap5, kashyap6}.
-More recently, Dhanwani and Rajeevsarathy \cite{neeraj1} have obtained necessary and sufficient conditions for the primitivity of periodic mapping classes.
-In view of the canonical decomposition of non-periodic mapping classes, a key step in addressing the general primitivity problem in $\map(S_g)$ is to determine the primitivity of an arbitrary pseudo-periodic mapping class (i.e. a reducible mapping class that has only periodic components in its Nielsen decomposition).
-In this paper, to begin with, we classify the conjugacy classes of roots of multitwists (i.e. a product of powers of commuting Dehn twists) in Section~\ref{sec:gen_prim}.
-This is a complete generalization of the theory developed in \cite{kashyap6} (see Proposition~\ref{thm:main_theorem}).
-Furthermore, we derive equivalent conditions under which a given pseudo-periodic mapping class can be a root of another (see Theorem \ref{thm:pp_primitive}) up to conjugacy.
-For obtaining this result, we apply Thurston's orbifold theory \cite[Chapter 13]{thurston1} and theory of pseudo-periodic mapping classes developed in \cite{kashyap6, matsumoto}.
+Fehrenbach and Los \cite{los,los1} have developed an algorithm that computes the roots of pseudo-Anosov mapping classes on once-punctured surfaces.
+Furthermore, there is an algorithm known as the \textit{flipper algorithm} due to Bell \cite{flipper,flipper1} that can determine the primitivity of pseudo-Anosov mapping classes.
+This algorithm works by finding the Agol veering triangulation \cite{agol} of the mapping torus.
+For non-primitive mapping classes a root can be extracted from a subset of the triangulation of this bundle.
+For the case of a single Dehn twist (or its power) and a product of commuting Dehn twists, the answer to this question is well known\cite{margalit, rajeevsarathy3, monden, rajeevsarathy4, rajeevsarathy5, rajeevsarathy6}.
+More recently, Dhanwani and Rajeevsarathy \cite{dhanwani1} have given equivalent conditions for the primitivity of periodic mapping classes.
+In view of the canonical decomposition of non-periodic mapping classes, a key step in addressing the general primitivity problem in $\map(S_g)$ is to determine the primitivity of an arbitrary \textit{pseudo-periodic} mapping class (i.e. an infinite order reducible mapping class that has only periodic components in its canonical decomposition).